 - Dossier: A free document collection service offered by Interfolio.
 The set-up of the account and collection of materials is free.
 Once you are ready to apply, there is a $48/year subscription to send up to 50 applications per year (Dossier Deliver).

 - PrivateFolio is a dossier collection service.
-By clicking the link to their site from this page, Yale students will receive a free one-year account (or a $10 discount on longer account options) when you register.
+By clicking the link to their site from this page, Yale students will receive a free one-year account (or a $10 discount on longer account options) when they register.